CEA-LIST/TIAMv2/README.md

 * `--model-detect-segment`: Path or URL to the model (default: "yolov8x-seg.pt").
 TIAM downloads the default Yolo detection/segmentation model at first usage
 * `--batch-size`: Batch size for processing (default: 32).
 * `--detect-only`: Flag to indicate if only detection should be performed.
 In that case, a list of JSON file is created and can further be agregated with `tiam load-score` (see below)
+* `--verbose`: to get details on the detections in each image

 ## Load Score Data